Quttoshii/Quttoshii/README.md

 # ✨ Who am I

-A Data Scientist during the weekdays
+A Backend Developer and Data Scientist during the weekdays
 <br>
 A football player on the weekends